 The second tool that the script editor gives you is the preview tool.
 Click ‘preview’ in the upper right corner of the script editor to run the script.
 APM will capture a screenshot for each action executed.
 You can compare the screenshots to your expected results, and of course it’ll be obvious if the script fails to complete.
 It’s worth repeating that APM supports interaction with html elements only.
 It does not support 3rd-party browser add-ons or multimedia players.
 This includes things like Flash, ActiveX, Java applets, browser extensions, and video/audio players.
 After editing your script you need to click ‘preview’ again.

 Did you declare your variables?
-If you defined variables on the edit user actions page, you must declare them at the top of your script.
+If you defined variables on the Edit Workflow page, you must declare them at the top of your script.
 See the examples below.

 The next place to look for the source of errors is the IDs that at the script is using to identify the elements a web page that the script will manipulate.
 These elements are commonly those that are designed for interaction like links, buttons, checkboxes, and text fields.
 There are a number of ways to specify a web page element: